About the Ouzel & Milton Keynes catchment

 The Ouzel Enhancement Project evolved from an Environment Agency Walkover Survey carried out in 2013, which identified the need to improve the habitats and channel diversity – the stretch alongside the Riverside Walk greenspace in Leighton-Linslade (owned by Central Bedfordshire Council) is a former mill leat and is straight, steep sided and over-widened.
 This meant that for much of the year the river was sluggish and silty.
 Naturally regenerating sycamores along the banks had grown to such an extent that in places very little light was getting into the channel, and there was little plant growth.
 Coupled with Himalayan Balsam taking over large stretches of bankside and shading out native plant species, and signal crayfish (another invasive non-native species) burrowing into the banks and undermining them, causing erosion and sedimentation, the river didn’t have a lot going for it!

-Over the last three years volunteers from the Greensand Trust, working with the Environment Agency, have carried out various tasks to help improve the river for wildlife and make it more attractive for residents and visitors.
+Over the last four years volunteers from the Greensand Trust, working with the Environment Agency, have carried out various tasks to help improve the river for wildlife and make it more attractive for residents and visitors.